RustyTheDalek/races/README.md

 QUICK GUIDE FOR RACE CREATORS
 -----------------------------
 If permission to edit tracks and register races is given or is not required, all the following **`/races`** commands are permitted.
 Type **`/races edit`** until you see the message **`Editing started`**.
 Add at least 2 waypoints on the waypoint map or in the world by pressing 'Enter' on a keyboard, 'A' button on an Xbox controller or 'Cross' button on a DualShock controller.
 Type **`/races edit`** again until you see the message **`Editing stopped`**.
 Save the track if you want by typing **`/races save pvt mytrack`**.
 Register your race by typing **`/races register`**.
 At the starting waypoint of the track, a purple circled star blip will appear on the waypoint map and a purple cylinder checkpoint will appear in the world.
 This is the registration waypoint which all players will see.
-Players who want to join, maybe including yourself, need to have enough funds to pay for the buy-in and move towards the registration waypoint until prompted to join.
+Players who want to join, maybe including yourself, need to move towards the registration waypoint until prompted to join.
 Once prompted to join, type 'E' or press right DPAD to join.
 Once other people have joined, you can start the race by typing **`/races start`**.

 QUICK GUIDE FOR RACING
 ----------------------
 There are seven possible types of race you can join:  1.
 Any vehicle can be used, 2.
 Restricted to a specific vehicle, 3.
 Restricted to a specific vehicle class, 4.
 Vehicles change randomly every lap, 5.
 Vehicles change randomly every lap and racers start in a specified vehicle, 6.
 Vehicles change randomly every lap to one in a specific class, 7.
 Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle.
-For race types 4, 5, 6 and 7, buy-in amounts will be set to 0 and there will be no payouts.

 Look for purple circled star blips on the waypoint map.
 There will be corresponding purple cylinder checkpoints in the world.
-The label for the blip in the waypoint map will indicate the player who registered the race, the buy-in amount, if AI drivers are allowed and the type of race.
+The label for the blip in the waypoint map will indicate the player who registered the race, the car tier, if AI drivers are allowed and the type of race.

 If the race allows AI drivers to be added, the label will include **'AI allowed'**.
 The person who registered the race can add as many AI drivers as they like.
-Buy-in amounts will be set to 0 and there will be no payouts.

 If the race is restricted to a specific vehicle, the label will include **'using [vehicle]'** where [vehicle] is the name of the restricted vehicle.
 You must be in that vehicle when prompted to join the race.
 If permission to spawn vehicles is given or not required, you can spawn the restricted vehicle by typing **`/races spawn [vehicle]`** where [vehicle] is the restricted vehicle.
 For example, if the label shows **using 'adder'**, you can spawn the vehicle by typing **`/races spawn adder`**.